bahmutov/hello-world-full-e2e/README.md

 Read [Cypress Code Coverage guide](https://on.cypress.io/code-coverage)

+## Server code coverage

+If the "normal" server is started with just "node ./src/server.js", then to instrument the server code using [nyc](https://github.com/istanbuljs/nyc) is simply "nyc --silent node ./src/server.js".

 ## Backend coverage without API call

 If the end-to-end test does not call the API method